emilydoran1/Java-Compiler-Doran/README.md

 * After generating the token sequence for a program, the lexer will call the parser to verify the tokens.
   * If the lexer produced any errors, the parsing and CST will be skipped.
   * If the parser produces any errors, the CST will not be output.
-* The program will prompt asking if you would like to run in verbose test mode.
-Respond Y/N.
   * If running in verbose test mode, you will see the detailed token output for each program, detailed parser stage tracing, as well as warnings, error messages, and messages letting you know if the program passed or failed each stage.
  ```
  Parser/Lexer Output For Program: {}$